 - Seal lip damage during assembly

-- Incorrect orientation of seal elements
+- Incorrect orientation of sealing elements

 - Improper torque on gland components